sam-amirpoor/pulsewatch/docs/06-roadmap.md

 This roadmap outlines the planned development stages of PulseWatch.

-The project is developed incrementally, with each milestone introducing a new set of features while maintaining clean architecture, documentation, and production-ready code quality.
+The project is developed incrementally, with each milestone introducing a new set of features while maintaining clean code, modular architecture, documentation, and production-ready quality.
 ---

 # Version 0.1.0